fgeorgatos/HPCBIOS/HPCBIOS_07-03.rst

   availability and familiarity with the GNU suite is consistently drawing a larger HPC user base.
 Many packages that compile automatically under GNU may require large amounts of support time to compile under other compiler suites.
-LLVM is another open source compiler of general interest, not so much for HPC purposes but rather for cross-checking compiled code.
-  Finally, TCC may be used in scripting efforts, via the convenience of C.
 Providing a minimum set of open source compilers is imperative.

   * BC Policy: HPCBIOS_07-03
   * Date of Policy: 2012-12-15